Archived Comp: This comp is from a prior TFT set, kept here for when older sets get brought back in set revivals.

 Positioning Tip:: Your damage is spread across multiple units, so you're less reliant on any single unit surviving.
 This gives you more flexibility in positioning.

-Ionia / Bruiser / Slayer is a PLATINUM tier composition in TFT Set 16 with a 50.0% win rate and 5.58 average placement.
+Bruiser / Slayer / Ionia is a SILVER tier composition in TFT Set 17 with a 33.3% win rate and 4.58 average placement.
 The primary carries are Yunara.
 This comp focuses on the Ionia trait.

 Strengths

-• Yasuo can be 3-starred for power spikes
+• Ahri can be 3-starred for power spikes

 • Strong trait synergies across multiple activated traits